-We have filed patent applications in many countries worldwide.
-These applications cover a range of areas including: different formulations of metadoxine, the use of metadoxine for all cognitive impairments, combination therapy including metadoxine, new molecular derivatives of metadoxine and the manufacturing and production of metadoxine API.
-The U.S. PTO has issued three patents to us, covering the composition of the sustained release form of MDX, the use of metadoxine for cognitive disorders and impairments, and new molecular derivatives of metadoxine.
-We also have three issued patents in Australia and New Zealand.
+Additionally, we have five issued patents in Australia, China, Japan, Mexico and New Zealand that cover the use of metadoxine for ADHD.
 Unless and until other pending applications issue, their additional protective scope is impossible to determine.
 It is impossible to predict whether or how many of these additional applications will result in issued patents.
 Even if pending applications issue, they may issue with claims significantly narrower than those we currently seek.
 The patent position of biotechnology and pharmaceutical companies is generally uncertain because it involves complex legal and factual considerations.
 The standards applied by the U.S. PTO and foreign patent offices in granting patents are not always applied uniformly or predictably.
 For example, there is no uniform worldwide policy regarding patentable subject matter or the scope of claims allowable in biotechnology and pharmaceutical patents.
 Consequently, patents may not issue from our pending patent applications.
-As such, we do not know the degree of future protection that we will have on our proprietary products and technology.
+As such, we d